scott48074/Instagram_Automation/README.md

 <li>Add your Instagram user_name.</li>
 <li>Add your Instagram password .</li>
 <li>Add the URL pointing to a CSV containing your followers user names.
 One name on each line.</li>
-<li>Add Add the URL pointing to a CSV containing the hash tags that you want to like.</li>
+<li>Add the URL pointing to a CSV containing the hash tags that you want to like.</li>
-<li>Add Add the URL pointing to a CSV containing the hash tags that you want to ignore.</li>
+<li>Add the URL pointing to a CSV containing the hash tags that you want to ignore.</li>
 </ul>
 <pre><code class="language-sh">$ <span class="hljs-built_in">cd</span> ~/Documents/Instagram_Automation
 $ bash install_instapy.sh